-Botox® treatments have been used globally in millions of treatments and are safe and effective when administered by a healthcare professional who has the correct understanding of anatonmy.
+Botox injections have been used globally in millions of treatments and are safe and effective when administered by a healthcare professional who has the correct understanding of anatomy.
 However, like all medical treatments there can be side effects.
-Common side effects, which resolve quickly, include tenderness or bruising or redness at injection points.
-Your healthcare professional will discuss all side effects with you at your consultation, so you can make an informed decision.
+Common side effects, which resolve quickly, include:

 Which is better laser or electrolysis hair removal?

 Which is better laser or IPL hair removal?